LogoCentral User Management

 Installing the Update

-Performing the update
+Performing a Docker update

-1Create a Central User Management server backup - see Overview of backup options on page (→)
+1Create a Central User Management server backup—see Overview of backup options on page (→)

-2Using the Shell of the operating system, run the following command in order to delete the existing container for Central User Management:
+2Using the shell of the operating system, run the following command in order to delete the existing container for Central User Management:

 docker rm -f <container-name>

-3Using the Shell of the operating system, run the following command in order to update the existing CENTRUM server image:
+3Using the shell of the operating system, run the following command in order to update the existing CENTRUM Server Image:

 docker pull registry.pw.fronius.com/centrum

-4Restart the Central User Management server - see Starting the server from page (→)
+4Restart the Central User Management Server—see Starting the server from page (→)

-Use the Docker volume to start the Central User Management server.
+Use the Docker volume to start the Central User Management Server.

-Performing the update
+Performing a Docker update

-1Create a Central User Management server backup - see Overview of backup options on page (→)
+1Create a Central User Management server backup—see Overview of backup options on page (→)

-2Using the Shell of the operating system, run the following command in order to delete the existing container for Central User Management:
+2Using the shell of the operating system, run the following command in order to delete the existing container for Central User Management:

 docker rm -f <container-name>

-3Using the Shell of the operating system, run the following command in order to update the existing CENTRUM server image:
+3Using the shell of the operating system, run the following command in order to update the existing CENTRUM Server Image:

 docker pull registry.pw.fronius.com/centrum

-4Restart the Central User Management server - see Starting the server from page (→)
+4Restart the Central User Management Server—see Starting the server from page (→)

-Use the Docker volume to start the Central User Management server.
+Use the Docker volume to start the Central User Management Server.

 Using Specific Versions